Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: The microscopic model

 Now, we can obtain the total action of the system as:

-Since our purpose is to study motion-dependent dissipation, for convenience, we assume that the L-plate is at rest in the laboratory frame, while the R-plate moves along the interface at a constant velocity $\emph{\textbf{v}}=(0,v)^\mathsf{T}$ along $x^1$-axis due to an external force.
-This results in a Galilean boost acting on the R-plate along the $x^1$ axis:
+Since our goal is to study motion-dependent dissipation, for simplicity, we assume that the L-plate is at rest in the laboratory frame, while the R-plate moves at a constant velocity, $\emph{\textbf{v}}=(0,v)^\mathsf{T}$, along the $x^1$-axis due to an external force.
+This movement results in a Galilean boost acting on the R-plate along the $x^1$ axis:

 Thus, the total action becomes:

 By the Fourier transformations $\psi_\mathrm{R}(x)=\int\frac{\mathrm{d}^3k}{(2\pi)^3}\psi_\mathrm{R}(k)\exp(\mathrm{i}k\cdot x)$ and $\psi_\mathrm{L}(x)=\int\frac{\mathrm{d}^3k}{(2\pi)^3}\psi_\mathrm{L}(k)\exp(\mathrm{i}k\cdot x)$, we can achieve the total action in momentum space, expressed as: